Activities for 2017

 Archaeological resources survey

-Later this spring, PSE’s contractor Historical Research Associates (HRA) will conduct an archaeological resources survey along the existing utility corridor.
+Later this spring and summer, PSE’s contractor Historical Research Associates (HRA) will conduct an archaeological resources survey along the existing utility corridor.
 HRA’s archaeologists will visit properties to assess the potential presence of artifacts and/or features more than 50 years old.
 Some examples of these resources include prehistoric stone tools and historic-period metal and glass items.

 For properties where poles and/or construction sites are proposed, archaeologists will conduct a “shovel probe” by digging shallow holes to identify artifacts or evidence of past human activities.
 HRA will fill the holes prior to departing each property.
 PSE will notify individual property owners in advance of beginning this survey.